Funding for the

 The funding may not be used for research and development.

 The orchestration of Growth Engines is typically funded in two-year periods, for a maximum of ten years.
-A company, association or foundation can also be funded for the preparation of a Growth Engine (max EUR 100 000, grant 50%, deminimis).

 The Growth Engines will be evaluated applying the following criteria: